Hypercubers/hypercubing.xyz/docs/faq.md

 ### Can I download 3D files for the physical 2×2×2×2?

-No. We do not make those files public so Melinda is able to retain control of her invention.
+No. Melinda has put a _lot_ of work into her physical 2^4^ designs, and invested quite a bit of her own capital into selling prototypes at a loss and getting them mass-produced, so we respect her wishes to not make those files public.
 If you want to create your own files modeling Melinda's physical 2^4^ and 3D print them, that is fine, but we ask that you do not make the files avaliable for download unless Melinda is OK with it.

 ### What physical 4D puzzles have been built?